rahul-gharat/dronahq-docs/docs/pdf-creator-concepts/dynamic-table.md

 ### App Preview

-Enter the book details and click on `Generate Books Report`, this will open the generated pdf in a new broswer tab.
+Enter the book details and click on `Generate Books Report`, this will open the generated pdf in a new browser tab.

 <figure>
   <Thumbnail src="/img/pdf-creator-concepts/dynamic-table/generated-pdf-report.png" alt="Generated pdf" />